BiGCAT-UM/-INTOXICOM_Workshop_2/paper/paper.md

 # Introduction

 As part of the INTOXICOM Implementation Study for the ELIXIR Toxicology Community a series of workshops is organized.
-Here, we here report on the Xth workshop...
+Here, we here report on the 2nd workshop...

 # Formatting